Snowshoeing in Saskatchewan

 8. Makwa Lake Provincial Park

-Makwa Lake Provincial Park has recently built and groomed a new snowshoe trail.
+Makwa Lake Provincial Park has a groomed snowshoe trail.
 The Aspen Trail is 4.1 km in length with lots of opportunities to go off the groomed trail along Loon Trail for another 3.3 km.
 Visitors can stop in at the administration office for printed maps and to rent snowshoes.

 Author & Photographer: Ashlyn George